Using a high quality textbook to support teaching for mastery

 Hannah’s enthusiasm for the Singapore-style textbook is consistent with the majority of teachers involved in the Maths Hub National Collaboration Project trialling their use.

 Interim findings (Jan-July 2015) suggest that being involved in the textbook project has had the following benefits for teachers and their pupils:

 - Improved teacher subject knowledge and confidence in teaching maths

 - A positive impact on children’s attitude to learning maths, and their attainment in the subject

-‘It’s a very different pedagogic approach (to traditional textbook use).
+"It’s a very different pedagogic approach [from traditional textbook use].
 The textbook is a support for the teacher.
 It doesn’t dominate the journey.
-There is a flexibility (and indeed the textbooks encourage that flexibility) for teachers to come up with some contexts of their own to support the core material, and indeed, to take ideas from the children.’
+There is a flexibility, and indeed the textbooks encourage that flexibility, for teachers to come up with some contexts of their own to support the core material, and indeed, to take ideas from the children."

-‘The longer I work with these textbooks, and use the ethos for mastery the more natural it becomes.
+"The longer I work with these textbooks, and use the ethos for mastery, the more natural it becomes.
 I find it easier and quicker to understand the pedagogy and implement lessons.
-I think the mastery approach could be planned into every lesson even without the textbooks, however I believe the textbooks and online planning are vital in decreasing workload and providing teachers with a clear and logical sequence to teach the curriculum.
-Also, I believe proper training over a period of time is needed as well as time for teachers to practise and become familiar with the teaching for mastery ethos.’
+I think the mastery approach could be planned into every lesson even without the textbooks, but I believe the textbooks and online planning are vital in decreasing workload and providing teachers with a clear and logical sequence to teach the curriculum.
+Also, I believe proper training over a period of time is needed, as well as time for teachers to practise and become familiar with the teaching for mastery ethos."